rawarne2/sleeper-backend/API_DOCUMENTATION.md

 ## 💡 Tips

 - Always check `/api/ktc/health` before making other requests
-- Use the refresh endpoints sparingly to avoid rate limiting
+- Use the update/refresh endpoints sparingly to avoid rate limiting
 - Cache responses on your end when possible
 - The API automatically handles database caching for optimal performance